100 Yen Lawson Convenience Store

 You can find interesting combinations for onigiri (rice ball) such as takoyaki onigiri, nugget onigiri, and gyoza fried rice onigiri (like the picture above).
 That could be the best choice especially when you crave for both delicacies at the same time.
 Not so bad for someone that is on a diet too.

 Cheese and cod fish sticks!
 Sounds a bit strange but people who've never tried them rarely dislike the taste.
 This is a popular snack to have to accompany alcohol.

 Another product of the same kind is this Shioage Mochi which means salted deep-fried rice cakes.
 These are kind of the Japanese equivalent to potato chips.

-These are popular fish jerkies!
-The smoked sticks of salted fish are very chewy.
+Salted cuttlefish jerkies are very chewy.
 They have a low fat and a high protein content so one might even say that these are actually pretty healthy.
 But there's a catch: they go a bit too well with beer.

 As for the drinks, you can get the standard convenience store pet bottle teas and soft drinks.
 You can also buy alcohol such as this Strong 9 which is a fruity vodka-based drink with 9 percent of alcohol.
 Just 100 yen!

 There are many more products at the 100 Lawson Store!
 You can even buy fresh fruits and vegetables in small quantity.
 If you like exploring Japanese convenience stores, also have a look the article below.